Donald Trump Pitches In To Help National Cancer Center Director of Same Name Go Bald for Research

-Cancer Patient Shaves Head of Roswell Park Cancer Institute CEO
+Cancer Patient Shaves Head of Roswell Park Comprehensive Cancer Center CEO

 The Donald shared his admiration via videotape for the Institute's work in the fight against cancer, while gibing his namesake about the historic hair-razoring event.
 Dr. Trump has had the mustache since medical school.
 He had challenged his staff to raise over $15,000 in order for him to take the bald plunge.
 Twenty other Roswell Park staff members took part in “Goin' Bald” and together (with a $5,000 donation from The Donald) over $40,000 and counting was raised for cancer research.